usegalaxy-eu/pulsar-network-docs/source/build_pulsar_node.rst

 Building the Pulsar endpoint
 ============================

-After running the pre-tasks recipes and having properly configured the Pulsar endpoint in the ``vars.tf`` file (see section :doc:`vars_tf`) the system is ready to create the Pulsar endpoint.
+After running the pre-tasks recipes and having properly edited the ``vars.tf`` file (see section :doc:`vars_tf`), we are ready to create the Pulsar endpoint.

-Navigate in the Pulsar infrastructure directory:
+Navigate into the Pulsar infrastructure directory:

 ::